dqhntt/Language_Learning_Sudoku_App/README.md

   out to me.
 - When I press a word button, the word will be read out to me in my native language.

+## Different Devices

+### 3.2.
+As a vocabulary learner practicing at home, I want to use my tablet for Sudoku vocabulary practice, so that the words will be conveniently displayed in larger, easier to read fonts.

+**Examples:**

+- When the app is launched on the tablet, the words will be displayed in a larger size fonts than when it’s displayed on a phone. {+ [ IMPLEMENTED ] +}
+- Tablet users, on average, should not have to squint their eyes to read the contents compared to users of smaller devices.

+### 3.3.
+As a vocabulary learner taking the bus, I want to use my phone in landscape mode for Sudoku vocabulary practice, so that longer words are displayed in a larger font than standard mode.

+**Examples:**

+- When the app is in landscape mode, longer words are displayed in larger size fonts than in standard portrait mode.
+  - This is made possible with the quick cell view functionality.
+- Users using landscape mode should not have to squint their eyes, on average, to read the contents compared to users in portrait mode.
+- When a device is rotated, the contents and states of the game should remain the same as before it’s rotated.

+## Different Size Sudoku Grids

+# 4. LANGUAGE TEACHER

+### 4.1.
+As a teacher of elementary and junior high school children, I want scaled versions of Sudoku that use 4x4 and 6x6 grids.
+In the 6x6 grid version, the overall grid should be divided into rectangles of six cells each (2x3).

+**Examples:**

+- When the game is in 4x4 grid mode,
+  - Each column should have 4 cells.
+  - Each row should have 4 cells.
+  - The total number of cells should be 16 with no sub-grids.
+  - A valid game should have no repeating values in each column or row of the board.
+- When the game is in 6x6 grid mode,
+  - Each column should have 6 cells.
+  - Each row should have 6 cells.
+  - The total number of cells should be 36 with each 2x3 sub-grid having 6 cells in total.
+  - Each column of the sub-grids should have 2 cells.
+  - Each row of the sub-grids should have 3 cells.
+  - A valid game should have no repeating values in each column, row, or sub-grid of the board.

 # VISUAL STATES OF THE GAME/APPLICATION